-- Additionally, successful applicants often have experience with shadowing genetic counselors and medical geneticists, interviewing genetic counselors and exposure to individuals with physical and cognitive disabilities.
+- Additionally, successful applicants often have experience with shadowing genetic counselors and medical geneticists, interviewing genetic counselors and/or exposure to individuals with physical and cognitive disabilities.
 Exposure to crisis hotlines, support groups and community activities related to individuals with disability and genetic conditions is also helpful.

 In order to be considered in good academic standing, a student must maintain a 3.0 GPA.
 Students who fail to maintain a 3.0 average are permitted one semester to bring their averages up to the required level.

 Students must pass a written comprehensive exam at the conclusion of the first two semesters of study and a written and oral comprehensive exam prior to graduation.
 The oral examination covers clinical competency and research competency.

 The straddling of the student and professional roles is a lifelong process in the changing field of human genetics and genetic counseling.
 Graduates of this program will be contributing members of the clinical genetics team of counselors, physicians and basic scientists and contributing members of commercial genetic testing laboratories and the developing field of human genomic medicine.